 John 16:33 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.” <>

 In our world, we certainly have trouble.
 Unquestionably, there are many terrible things going on in our world every day.
 This has always been the case however, and no generation was ever without its share of horrific catastrophes, natural disasters, awful injustices, and global crises.
-King Solomon once said,
+King Solomon once said:

 Ecc.
-1:9 "What has been will be again, what has been done will be done again; there is nothing new under the sun."
+1:9 “What has been will be again, what has been done will be done again; there is nothing new under the sun.”

 This verse underscores the fact that there has always been trouble in the world and there will always be trouble in the world.
-Jesus mentions it as well, and also tells us how we should react to it,
+Jesus mentions it as well, and also tells us how we should react to it:

-John 16:33 " 3 These things I have spoken to you, that in Me you may have peace.
+John 16:33 “ 3 These things I have spoken to you, that in Me you may have peace.
 In the world you ]will have tribulation; but be of good cheer, I have overcome the world.”

-While trouble and tribulation have always existed in our world, it's only been in recent history that people have had continual, uninterrupted access to information about it.
-In the modern age, information is accessible in real-time.
-Troubling stories and images are constantly at our fingertips and on screens all around us whether we want it or we don't.
+While trouble and tribulation have always existed in our world, it’s only been in recent history that people have had continual, uninterrupted access to information about it.
+In the modern age, information is accessible in real time.
+Troubling stories and images are constantly at our fingertips and on screens all around us, whether we want them or we don’t.

 Our soulful (non-spiritual) response to upsetting information is normally feelings of fear, helplessness, anxiety, uncertainty, anger, and outrage.
-Our Spiritual response to this type of bad news is faith, hope, trust, and peace when we choose to walk in the Spirit.
+Our spiritual response to this type of bad news is faith, hope, trust, and peace when we choose to walk in the Spirit.

 We must remember that “He has overcome the world”, nothing happens unless God lets it happen, or makes it happen.
 He is never caught by surprise, and He is never defeated or overcome by evil.
 We have to trust Him.
 The next time you are given the opportunity to fear, don’t take it.

-Instead, “be of good cheer” and rest in the fact that, although you may not fully understand it, He has overcome the world.
+Instead, “be of good cheer” and rest in the fact that although you may not fully understand it, He has overcome the world.
 Shield your mind from the influences of fear, anger, and the evil of this world.
-Protect yourself from the contagious poison in the deceptive messages all around you, and above all, guard your heart.
+Protect yourself from the contagious poison in the deceptive messages all around you.
+Protect your peace, and the peace of your household, and above all else, guard your heart.

-Proverbs 4:23 "Above all else, guard your heart, for everything you do flows from it."
+Proverbs 4:23 “Above all else, guard your heart, for everything you do flows from it.”